 Now, supposing I had the undivided attention of the group, I would begin by telling this from Scripture.

-A few weeks before Moses retired from the scene and Joshua took over, not long before Joshua would lead God’s people out of the wilderness into the Promised Land of Canaan, Moses had final words of preparation for them.
+A few weeks before Moses retired from the scene and Joshua stepped in to lead God’s people out of the wilderness into the Promised Land of Canaan, Moses had some final words..
 The Old Testament book of Deuteronomy is the essence of what he shared, a recap of where they had been and what had happened in their recent past.

-One thing in particular Moses felt he needed to impress on God’s people as they were about to possess an incredible territory described as “a land of milk and honey.”
-You and I would call this a warning, in fact.
+Moses strongly felt the need to impress one huge thing on God’s people as they were about to possess “a land of milk and honey.”
+We would call this a warning, in fact.

 “You are about to come into a land filled with everything you’ve ever wanted.
 You’ll move into houses you did not build.